huggingface/blog/os-llms.md

 Finally, the instruction-tuned [XGen model](https://huggingface.co/Salesforce/xgen-7b-8k-inst) only allows research use.

+If you're looking to fine-tune a model on an existing instruction dataset, you need to know how a dataset was compiled.
 Some of the existing instruction datasets are either crowd-sourced or use outputs of existing models (e.g., the models behind ChatGPT).
 ALPACA dataset created by Stanford is created through the outputs of models behind ChatGPT, which OpenAI prohibits using for training models.
 Moreover, there are various crowd-sourced instruction datasets with open-source licenses, like [oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1) (created by thousands of people voluntarily!) or [databricks/databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k).
+If you'd like to create a dataset yourself, you can check out [the dataset card of Dolly](https://huggingface.co/datasets/databricks/databricks-dolly-15k#sources) on how to create an instruction dataset.
 Models fine-tuned on these datasets can be distributed.

-### How can you use these models?
+### How can you serve these models?

 Response time and latency for concurrent users are a big challenge for serving these large models.
 To tackle this problem, Hugging Face has released [text-generation-inference](https://github.com/huggingface/text-generation-inference) (TGI), an open-source serving solution for large language models, built on Rust, Python and gRPc.
+TGI is integrated into inference solutions of Hugging Face, [Inference Endpoints](https://huggingface.co/inference-endpoints) and [Inference API](https://huggingface.co/inference-api), so you can directly create an endpoint with optimized inference with few clicks, or simply send a request to Hugging Face's Inference API to benefit from it, instead of integrating TGI to your own platform.

 ![Screenshot from HuggingChat](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/huggingchat_ui.png)